Tran-Antoine/MarioKart/README.md

-# Mario Kart - The Famous game created with Cellulo robots
+# Mario Kart - The Famous game created with robots

 **Game created by Antoine TRAN**